AdaCore/ada_language_server/doc/settings.md

 1. In `workspace/didChangeConfiguration` LSP notifications, if specified.

-If given, the configuration file must be a JSON file with the following structure:
+Each configuration source can contain a partial list of settings.
+Thus each configuration source can override individual settings while preserving previously loaded settings.

+Configuration files must be JSON files matching [this JSON schema](integration/vscode/ada/schemas/als-settings-schema.json).
+Roughly the structure looks like this:

 ```json
 {